-Each pack contains six pencils in the shapes of:
+Each pack contains six seed papers in the shapes of:

 - Yellow Sun